xero/moebius-web/README.md

 # Load

-Allows an AnsiEdit, ANSi, XBin, or Bin file to be loaded by dragging and dropping a file on to the browser.
+Allows an AnsiEdit, ANSi, XBin, or Bin file to be loaded by dragging and dropping a file on to the browser, or choosing a file by pressing the 'Browse' button.

 # Save